OWASP/owasp-mastg/Document/0x04h-Testing-Code-Quality.md

 #### Dynamic Analysis

-##### Input Fuzzing

-Input fuzzing is a black-box software testing technique in which malformed data is repeatedly sent to an application injection, usually in an automated fashion.
+This kind of bug is best discovered using input fuzzing, a black-box software testing technique in which malformed data is repeatedly sent to an application injection, usually in an automated fashion.
 At the same time, the application is monitored for malfunctions and crashes.
 If and when crashes occur, the hope (at least for security testers) is that the conditions leading to the crash point to an exploitable security flaw.

 Fuzzers typically are used to generate structured inputs in a semi-correct fashion.
 The idea is to create inputs that are at least partially accepted by the target application, while at the same time containing invalid elements that potentially trigger input processing flaws and unexpected program behaviors.
 A good fuzzer creates inputs that triggers a large percentage of possible program execution paths (high coverage).
 Inputs are generated either from scratch ("Generation-based") or by mutation known, valid input data ("mutation-based").

-The fuzzing process involves the following steps:

-- Identifying a target
-- Generating malicious inputs
-- Test case delivery
-- Crash monitoring

-For more information, refer to the [OWASP Fuzzing Guide](https://www.owasp.org/index.php/Fuzzing).
+For more information on fuzzing, refer to the [OWASP Fuzzing Guide](https://www.owasp.org/index.php/Fuzzing).

-Note: Fuzzing only detects software bugs.
-Classifying this issue as a security flaw requires further analysis by the researcher.

-- **Protocol adherence** - for data to be handled at all by an application, it may need to adhere relatively closely to a given protocol (e.g. HTTP) or format (e.g. file headers).
-The greater the adherence to the structure of a given protocol or format, the more likely it is that meaningful errors will be detected in a short time frame.
-However, it comes at the cost of decreasing the test surface, potentially missing low level bugs in the protocol or format.

-- [**Fuzz Vectors**](https://www.owasp.org/index.php/OWASP_Testing_Guide_Appendix_C:_Fuzz_Vectors "OWASP Testing Guide: Fuzzing") - fuzz vectors may be used to provide a list of known risky values likely to cause undefined or dangerous behavior in an app.
-Using such a list focuses tests more closely on likely problems, reducing the number of false positives and decreasing the test execution time.

 #### Remediation